CONCOURSE DENTAL GROUP

 Dental Crowns

-Your crown will be the same colour as your other teeth, blending seamlessly with your smile.
+At Concourse Dental Group we provide custom-made dental crowns made of high-quality, durable materials.
+Aside from gold crowns, your crown will be the same colour as your other teeth, blending seamlessly with your smile.

-What is a crown
+What is a dental crown?

-When might crowns be necessary
+When might crowns be necessary?

 - to prevent a decayed tooth from fracturing